Semistable models for modular curves and power operations for Morava E-theories of height 2: Proof of Theorem

-without changing the expressions for $A_0$ and $A_1$ (note that $\A$ and $\tA$ are both independent of the choice of $h$).
-From this we obtain
+without changing $\tA$ and $\tw_i$ that we already obtained.
+From this we have

-In view of the expression (under the Atkin-Lehner involution) for $A_1$ as a free module over $A_0$ of rank $p + 1$, and in view of the $q$-expansions for $\th$ and $\tA$, we see that the last term $O(1)$ above must be constant.
+We claim that the last term $O(1)$ is constant.
+In fact, since $A_1$ is a free module over $A_0$ of rank $p+1$, $\tA^{\,p+1}$ can be expressed as a linear combination of $\tA^i$, $0\leq i\leq p$, with coefficients polynomials in $\th$ over $W(\cF_p)$.
+Given the $q$-expansions of $\th$ in \eqref{th} and of $\tA$ from Lemma \ref{lem:expansion}, we see that the term $O(1)$ must be a constant integer, corresponding to the basis element $\tA^i$, $i = 0$, with coefficient an integer.